GregUtas/robust-services-core/CONTRIBUTING.md

 ## Reporting a bug
 Describe what you did and how the results differed from what you expected.
-Attach a console file and, if possible, a test script that can be `>read` from the console and/or the output from a trace tool.
+Attach a console file and log file.
+If possible, also attach a test script that can be `>read` from the console, along with the output from a trace tool.

 ## Suggesting an enhancement
 Describe the expected behavior.
 Unless it is obvious why the new capability would be